Amber Moore

 Amber Moore is a fictional character from the American soap operas The Bold and the Beautiful and The Young and the Restless.
-Throughout the character's entire history, she has been portrayed by Adrienne Frantz, first introduced by Bradley Bell to The Bold and the Beautiful on July 18, 1997.
+For the character's entirety, she has been portrayed by Adrienne Frantz, introduced by Bradley Bell to The Bold and the Beautiful on July 18, 1997.
 She was a babysitter for Brooke Logan (Katherine Kelly Lang) and Eric Forrester's (John McCook) children, but ended up having a romance with their son, Rick Forrester (Jacob Young).
 As a young woman, she endured several challenges including being drugged and raped, having a relationship with a younger man and becoming an enemy of Sheila Carter (Kimberlin Brown), a psychotic criminal.

-Frantz was later brought over to The Young and the Restless by former head writer Lynn Marie Latham, where she aired from November 28, 2006 to May 27, 2010.
+Frantz was later brought over to The Young and the Restless by former head writer Lynn Marie Latham, where she aired from November 28, 2006, to May 27, 2010.
 There, she became involved in storylines involving Katherine Chancellor (Jeanne Cooper), the show's matriarch.
 She also had romances with Cane Ashby (Daniel Goddard) and Daniel Romalotti (Michael Graziadei).
 After her exit, she returned to The Bold and the Beautiful.
 Upon her return, she became pregnant and gave birth to a daughter, Rosie Forrester, with Marcus Forrester (Texas Battle).
 In June 2012, she was bumped to recurring by Bell with no appearances afterwards.
 The following year, Frantz made a brief guest appearance on The Young and the Restless for Katherine's memorial service, last airing on September 4, 2013.